Ballpoint pen: Postwar proliferation

 Neither Reynolds' nor Eversharp's ballpoint lived up to consumer expectations in America.
-Ballpoint pen sales peaked in 1946, and consumer interest subsequently plunged due to market saturation.
+Ballpoint pen sales peaked in 1946, and consumer interest subsequently plunged due to market saturation, going from luxury good to fungible consumable.
 By the early 1950s the ballpoint boom had subsided and Reynolds' company folded.

 Paper Mate pens, among the emerging ballpoint brands of the 1950s, bought the rights to distribute their own ballpoint pens in Canada.
 Facing concerns about ink-reliability, Paper Mate pioneered new ink formulas and advertised them as "banker-approved".
 In 1954, Parker Pens released "The Jotter"—the company's first ballpoint—boasting additional features and technological advances which also included the use of tungsten-carbide textured ball-bearings in their pens.
 In less than a year, Parker sold several million pens at prices between three and nine dollars.
 In the 1960s, the failing Eversharp Co. sold its pen division to Parker and ultimately folded.

 Marcel Bich also introduced a ballpoint pen to the American marketplace in the 1950s, licensed from Bíró and based on the Argentine designs.
 Bich shortened his name to Bic in 1953, forming the ballpoint brand Bic now recognized globally.
-Bic pens struggled until the company launched its "Writes The First Time, Every Time!" advertising campaign in the 1960s.
+Bic pens struggled until the company launched its "Writes First Time, Every Time!" advertising campaign in the 1960s.
 Competition during this era forced unit prices to drop considerably.